 Do residents appear to be happy?

 Witnessing residents at ease, smiling and laughing with fellow residents and staff often tells you all you need to know about a care service.
-If possible and appropriate to do so, it can sometimes be beneficial to take your loved one/potential resident to the viewing with you.
-It will be them living in the home afterall!
-A lot of homes welcome potential residents for lunch (if arranged in advance), to help them get a sense of what day-to-day life at the home is really like.
+If possible and appropriate, it can sometimes be beneficial to take your loved one/potential resident to the viewing with you.
+It will be they who will be living in the home after all!
+Many homes offer potential residents lunch (if arranged in advance) to help them get a sense of what day-to-day life at the home is really like.
 This can be especially useful if the person is reluctant or uncertain about moving into a care home.

 For free, help and support choosing a residential Care Home contact TrustedCare's team of friendly Care Advisers 7-days a week